 So I ditched the corporate career ladder, retrained as a Personal Trainer and 3 years later, in 2005, graduated with distinction as a Nutritional Therapist from the well-known Institute for Optimum Nutrition (ION) in London.
 I’ve been in private practice ever since and had the wonderful experience of returning to ION as a tutor, lecturer and assessment marker for 10 years, working with the next generation of Nutritional Therapists.
-I’m also the voluntary Regional Coordinator for BANT for London, South East and Kent – arranging meetings and conferences enabling Nutritional Therapists to network with each other and to learn from attending speakers.
+I’ve also hold several voluntary roles with our professional organisation BANT which includes arranging meetings and conferences enabling Nutritional Therapists to network with each other and to learn from attending speakers.

 In 2015 I decided to further my education and spent time in the USA studying with the Institute for Functional Medicine.
-In 2017, after a rigorous clinical case study assessment and exam, I passed with flying colours and became one of only 17 UK based IFM Certified Practitioners (one of 600 worldwide).
+In 2017, after a rigorous clinical case study assessment and exam, I passed with flying colours and became one of only 17 UK based IFM Certified Practitioners, one of 600 worldwide (at the time).

 Underlying all the functional tests, analysis and supplements that we may use in Functional Medicine is my belief that what we eat, drink and how we live our lives is absolutely key.
 I’m passionate about great quality food (cooking it and eating it: our holidays are usually governed by me dragging my family through streets trying to find the perfect restaurant for lunch or dinner!).
 At home I have my own ‘nutrition garden’, where I experiment (with varying degrees of success) growing different fruits and veggies.
 I feel really strongly that both kids and adults should understand where food comes from (both plants and animals) and get to experience ‘proper’ food that tastes great, is prepared well (without taking hours), is inexpensive – and yet helps us to keep healthy.